House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide – Choosing the Best Drying Towel for Cars

-This guide is for those of you who’d rather search for your own car drying towel than choose one of the items off our list.
-While shopping for your new favorite towel, here are the most important factors to consider.
+This guide is for those of you who’d rather search for your car drying towel than choose one of the items off our list.
+While shopping for your new favorite towel, here are the most important factors.

 Material